gregorias/anki-code-highlighter/README.md

 ## Features

-* Uses a colorscheme that works on both in day and night modes.
+* Uses a colorscheme that works in day and night modes.
 * Works on Anki for desktop and AnkiDroid.

 ## Installation